 For some people, taking a vacation at Christmastime can feel a little strange.
 But there are others who think it’s a fun time to travel.
 They think it’s the perfect way to discover how people celebrate the Christmas holidays in other places.

 If that’s you, why not spend this Christmas in Crete?
 With temps hovering around 60°F and an average of 16 dry days in December, the weather can’t be beat.
-Plus, the island is less crowded and less expensive at this time of year!
+Plus, the Greek Islands are less crowded and less expensive at this time of year!
 It’s little wonder why Crete ranks as one of the best places to visit in Europe for the holidays.

 Christmas traditions in Crete